Try these tips to reestablish your child’s morning and evening routines.

 Children may hear the alarm but sleep through it, especially if they are in deep sleep.
 Adults are more easily aroused in dream sleep phases, which occur more often in the morning.
 A likely explanation for "wake-up resistance" is that children do not understand the consequences of sleeping late until they learn self-responsibility.

 Five- to seven-year-olds are concrete thinkers who can understand numbers.
 At this age, children can learn simple time management when behaviors are associated with specific times, but they still need adults to structure the routine.
 Eight- to twelve-year-olds can understand concepts like time and cause and effect so they begin to demonstrate more responsibility.

 The week before school starts, do several test runs of your evening-to-morning routine, from putting your child to bed earlier to arriving at the school.
 Note the amount of time each evening and morning routine requires.
 A practice run helps you identify and troubleshoot unanticipated glitches.
 It can also determine your ideal and less than ideal time frames so you know what can and cannot be accomplished.
 Involve your child in these practice runs by quizzing her on the sequence of events and asking her which task comes next.

-Being responsible for getting to bed and getting up is learning to care for one’s self.
-Knowing what to do, doing it and gaining self-respect from accomplishing it, paves the way for independence.
+Being responsible for getting to bed and getting up is learning to care for oneself.
+Knowing what to do, doing it and gaining self-respect from accomplishing it paves the way for independence.
 By fourth to sixth grade, children can learn to take over the evening checklist, putting themselves to bed, getting up in the morning and out of the house on time.
 Parents can lead the way with well-defined checklists, consistent routines and positive reinforcement for tasks well done.